bestwebsoft/multilanguage-wordpress-plugin/README.md

 Features
 --------------------------
 * You can use as many languages as you want.
-You can choose one of 76 predefined languages.
-But you can add any more languages to list of predefined languages in file “include/languages.php”.
+By default, you can choose one of 76 pre-installed languages.
+However, you can add any number of languages to list of pre-installed languages in "include/languages.php" file.
-* You can translate posts, pages, categories, post tags.
-On plugin setting page you can select which post types you want to translate.
-But the post and page are selected to translation by default and always.
+* You can add translations for posts, pages, categories, and post tags.
 * The language is either set by the language switcher or by the language code in url (as directory).
-* A customizable language switcher is provided as a widget, which can be as Drop-down list of languages, Drop-down list of flags icons or Flags icons.
+* A customizable language switcher is provided as a widget, which can be displayed in the form of a Drop-down list of languages, Drop-down list of flags icons or Flags icons.
-* You can determine the priority of display languages ​​in the switcher.
+* You can determine the priority of language display ​​in the switcher by changing the priority of language display on the plugin settings page.
 * The admin interface is translation-ready.

 Recommended Plugins